Donald Trump Health Issues, Drug Use Reported In Explosive Story 'Killed' By Newsweek, Now Posted Online

 Donald Trump failed to report important details of his medical history when he ran for president in 2016 — and he has still not made public records that show his prescription drug use to treat a “metabolic imbalance,” according to a previously suppressed excerpt from a Newsweek magazine story by journalist Kurt Eichenwald, posted online by the former Newsweek reporter on Thursday.

-As journalist Sarah Kendzior noted on Thursday, in addition to Newsweek killing the 2016 story on Trump’s alleged drug use, The Wall Street Journal also chose not to run an editorial piece outlining what it said were Trump’s ties to New York Mafia criminals.
+As journalist Sarah Kendzior noted on Thursday, in addition to Newsweek killing the 2016 story on Trump’s alleged drug use, the Wall Street Journal also chose not to run an editorial piece outlining what it said were Trump’s ties to New York Mafia criminals.

-And also during the campaign, in fact just one week before the election, The New York Times published a major article headlined “Investigating Donald Trump, FBI Sees No Clear Link to Russia,” an assertion that was later contradicted in congressional testimony by then-FBI Director James Comey, as well as by the Times‘ own investigative reporting.
+And also during the campaign, in fact just one week before the election, the New York Times published a major article headlined “Investigating Donald Trump, FBI Sees No Clear Link to Russia,” an assertion that was later contradicted in congressional testimony by then-FBI Director James Comey, as well as by the Times‘ own investigative reporting.

-But now, almost 16 months after the election and more than 13 months since Trump’s inauguration, Eichenwald has posted the suppressed results of his investigation into Trump’s medical records, finding not only that Trump was diagnosed with a “metabolic disorder,” but that Trump took the diet drug Diethylpropion, also known by the brand name Tenuate to treat the condition at least until 1990.
+But now, almost 16 months after the election and more than 13 months since Trump’s inauguration, Eichenwald has posted the suppressed results of his investigation into Trump’s medical records, finding not only that Trump was diagnosed with a “metabolic disorder,” but that Trump took the diet drug Diethylpropion, also known by the brand name Tenuate, to treat the condition at least until 1990.

 “It is impossible to know the full meaning of Greenberg’s findings.
-‘Metabolic imbalance’ is a catch-all phrase for different conditions…,” Eichenwald wrote in the suppressed story.
+‘Metabolic imbalance’ is a catch-all phrase for different conditions,” Eichenwald wrote in the suppressed story.
 “According to a 2007 peer-reviewed study in the American Journal of Managed Care, patients with underlying mental illnesses have a higher incidence of this syndrome.”

-But during the campaign Trump claimed that he was in excellent health, and offered a letter from a different Manhattan doctor, gastroenterologist Harold Bornstein, in which Bornstein claimed that Trump would be “the healthiest individual ever elected to the presidency.”
+But during the campaign, Trump claimed that he was in excellent health, and offered a letter from a different Manhattan doctor, gastroenterologist Harold Bornstein, in which Bornstein claimed that Trump would be “the healthiest individual ever elected to the presidency.”

 At age 70, Trump was the oldest elected president in U.S. history, but Eichenwald’s findings would seem to contradict the claim that he was the healthiest.